 5. Dog Tie-Out.

-When at our campsite, we use a long cable lead hooked to our dog’s collar or harness so she can stay near by, but still have a little freedom to roam around.
+When we take our dog camping, at our campsite, we use a long cable lead hooked to our dog’s collar or harness so she can stay near by, but still have a little freedom to roam around.
 We attached this a spiral stake twisted into the ground.
 We have used both a 15 foot and a 5 foot lead, depending on the size of our campsite.
 Experiment with your dog and see what works for you.cause it’s coiled, it often time gets wrapped around her leg.
 Experiment with your dog and see what works for you.

 When purchasing a lead, you want to look at both the length as well as how many pounds your dog weights.
 If you have a large dog, you do not want a lead they can easily pull on and break.
 Check it out before you purchase!